-2. Practical Consequences and Open Questions.
+- 2. Practical Consequences and Open Questions.
 In addition to its academic significance, TC Heartland also has enormous practical consequences for litigators across the country, who now must pay attention to the patent venue statute that was viewed as a dead letter for more than two decades.
-Several important practical questions have arisen, including:
+Several important practical questions have arisen, including: - a.

-a.
 Did TC Heartland change the law?
 An objection to improper venue has to be raised at a very early stage in litigation or else the objection is waived.
 Because the patent venue statute had been interpreted so broadly under Federal Circuit precedent, many attorneys for defendants did not raise timely objections even though venue was improper under the older Supreme Court precedents.
 Lower court precedent on procedural default sometimes excuses a failure to make a timely objection if there is a change in the law.
-Thus, many attorneys who failed to make a proper objection to venue are now litigating whether TC Heartland changed the law.
+Thus, many attorneys who failed to make a proper objection to venue in patent infringement cases found themselves litigating a seemingly paradoxical question: Did TC Heartland change the law?

-As a practical matter, the answer to this question may seem obvious: Of course, the Supreme Court's decision changed the practice of patent venue law in a major way.
-On the other hand, the whole theory of the Supreme Court's opinion is that the Court's 1957 Fourco decision had always binding and that the Federal Circuit had just "been ignoring [the Court's] decision."
-Transcript of Oral Argument at 11 (statement of Justice Kagan) (https://www.supremecourt.gov/oral\arguments/argument\transcripts/2016/16-341\8njq.pdf).
-To some extent, answering the question whether TC Heartland changed the law requires an answer to a philosophical question: Is the law how the courts are actually ruling for years or is the law really the "correct" view as eventually established by the Supreme Court?
+As a practical matter, the answer to that question may seem obvious: Of course, the Supreme Court's decision changed the law governing patent venue law in a major way-certainly that was the practical effect.
+On the other hand, the whole theory of the Supreme Court's TC Heartland opinion is that the 1957 Fourco decision had always been binding and that, as Justice Kagan commented in oral argument, the Federal Circuit had just "been ignoring [the Court's] decision."
+To some extent, answering the question whether TC Heartland changed the law requires an answer to a philosophical question: Is the law how the courts were actually ruling for years or was the law really the "correct" view as eventually established by the Supreme Court?